- Fiction and Creative Nonfiction Mentor

 "Stories live inside you.
-The craft of fiction gives them an external life, so others may experience them too.
-To accomplish this, we must pay attention to the smallest matters of craft with the same attention to the details of construction that any artisan pays in wedding form with functionality.
-The rudiments of craft can be learned in a group setting, such as a campus classroom; but to master our craft we are better served learning their craft if they study one-on-one with a mentor: a book by a writer we admire, a friend whose judgments we trust, a teacher whose experience in writing we can tap into.
-I see my job as the latter.
+The craft of fiction gives them an external life so others may experience them too.
+To accomplish this, we must pay attention to the smallest matters of craft with the same attention to the details of construction that any artist pays in wedding form with function.
+The rudiments of craft can be learned in a group setting, such as a campus classroom; but to master your craft, you are better served learning their craft if they study one-on-one with a mentor who is a published writer and a teacher whose experience in writing you can tap into.
 My approach to teaching fiction is to determine where each student is in her understanding of the fundamental elements of craft, then coaching her to get to where she wants to be.
-It has always been my approach with students to persist in reminding them that a story, a poem, an essay are made objects.
-They have their own existence outside their authors.
-Find the right form and the subject takes on life and substance of its own.
-Find the proper voice—the most advantageous point of view—and the lives of the characters are illuminated, so that even their most mystical, magical moments become real as flesh."
+It has always been my approach as a teacher to persist in reminding an apprentice that stories, poems, essays are shaped objects.
+They have their own existence outside of their authors.
+Find the right form and the subject takes on life of its own.
+Find the proper narrative voice—the most advantageous point of view—and the lives of the characters are brought to light, so that even their most mystical, magical incarnations become real as flesh."